 Implementing and managing an occupational hearing conservation program is not a simple task.
 If you administer the program yourself in-house or outsource it to a trusted service provider, the process can be time-consuming.
 And whether you have ten or 10,000 employees, the simple task of scheduling annual tests can turn into a full-time job!
 Sending employees off-site to be tested, or employing trucks to bring testing to your employees can be an expensive endeavor.
 This is where the right mobile system with integrated paperless data management can help you automate much of the program workflow.

 Today, SHOEBOX Audiometry is changing how many of our customers administer their hearing conservation programs.
 Our systems are easy-to-use, lightweight and portable.
 Thanks to our integrated noise monitoring capabilities, SHOEBOX helps you produce accurate results even when testing is done outside of a sound booth (in a reasonably quiet environment).
 Best of all, it can be used to automate baseline shift detections, taking away any guesswork.
 And our cloud-based web portal for accessing, managing, analyzing, and reporting employee data in an online environment is helping more customers move to a paperless solution.
-If you have questions about how we can help streamline your hearing conservation efforts, click here to contact us.
+If you have questions about how we can help streamline your hearing conservation efforts contact us using the form below.

 Request a Quote for SHOEBOX Audiometry